szczyglis-dev/py-gpt/README.md

 - `Sub-mode for experts`: Sub-mode to use in Experts mode (chat, llama_index, etc.).
 Default: chat.

-- `Use agent for expert reasoning`: If enabled, the Planner agent will be used for expert calls and expert reasoning.
-Default: False
+- `Use agent for expert reasoning`: If enabled, the ReAct agent will be used for expert calls and expert reasoning.
+Default: True

-- `Use native API function calls`: Use API function calls to run commands from plugins instead of using command prompts - Experts only, default: False
+- `Use native API function calls`: Use API function calls to run tools from plugins instead of using command prompts - Experts only, default: False

 - `Use Responses API in Experts mode (master)`: Use Responses API instead of ChatCompletions API in Experts (master model).
 OpenAI models only.
 Default: False